Zren/zren.github.io/_posts/2017-07-18-console-for-plasma-devtools.markdown

 title: Console for Plasma DevTools
 ---

+2022-06-09 Update: I've published the code at <https://github.com/Zren/QmlDevTools>.

-Since my last update, I've added a console to the devtools window.
+Since [my last update]({% post-url 2017-07-16-making-a-devtools-inspector-for-plasma %}), I've added a console to the devtools window.
 QML doesn't have an "exec" function but you can dynamically create components with a string.
 So we just put our string inside the `Component.onCompleted` event handler.
 Here's my current exec function.

 {% highlight javascript %}
 function exec(str) {